Say you write one good LinkedIn post. Call it half an hour by the time you've researched, drafted, and found the hook.

-Then I needed to share the same idea on Instagram, X, Facebook, and TikTok.
-Different character limits.
-Different hashtag strategies.
-Different tones.
-Different audience expectations.
-If I adapted each one manually, that's another 90 minutes of work for the same core idea.
-And that's just one post.
-Most creators and agencies publish 15-25 posts per week.
+Now you want the same idea on Instagram, X, Facebook, and TikTok, each with its own character limits, hashtag norms, tone, and audience expectations.
+Adapt each one by hand and that's another hour-plus for a single idea.
+And it is just one idea.
+Most creators and agencies publish 15-25 posts a week.

 This is the problem I built Sydium's Repurpose Studio to solve.
 Not "cross-posting" where you dump the same text everywhere and hope for the best.
 Actual content repurposing - where one piece of content becomes 8 platform-optimized versions that each feel native to where they're published.